 - Selected group fees will be discussed upon selection.

 - The Club is affiliated Devon and South West Gymnastics and to British Gymnastics.
 All members of age 3+ must become members of British Gymnastics which is at an annual cost of £14 per year for pre-school and £22 per year for those in full time education.

 - This is done direct with British gymnastics *British Gymnastic Membership is a requirement and you will not be able to train without it*

 Codes of Conduct – Parents, Gymnasts + Coaches

 We are fully committed to safeguarding and promoting the well-being of all members.
 The club believes that it is important for all gymnasts, coaches and parents associated with the club to show respect and understanding for the safety and welfare of others.
-Therefore, all are encouraged to be open at all times and share any thoughts.
-As a member of Axminster Gymnastics you are expected to abide by the following codes of conduct:
+Therefore, we encourage openness at all times and for you to share any thoughts.
+As a member of Axminster Gymnastics Club you are expected to abide by the following codes of conduct:

-- Share any concerns or complaints about any aspect of the club through the Head Coach + Welfare Officer.
+- Share any concerns or complaints about any aspect of the club through the Head Coach and/or the Welfare

-- Endeavour to have good communication with the club and coach (Email, Fb page, text, website) Let us know of any problems.
-Use correct and properlanguage at all times.
+- Endeavour to have good communication with the club and coaches (Email, Fb page, text, website).
+Let us know of any suggestions.
+Please use correct and proper language at all times.

 - No bad language.

-- Consider the wellbeing and safety of participants before performance.
+- Consider the safety and wellbeing of all gymnasts before they perform.

 - Work with a positive attitude, eager and ready to teach every session.